 I have since also bought her latest book 'The PK Cookbook: go paleo-keto and get the best of both worlds'.
 You can read my thoughts on this book here.

 I stuck with it for 2 months before I decided to stop due to an allergic reaction to an unknown allergen.
-When I switched to keto I started eating things I didn’t usually eat, so it was bound to be something I had eaten causing the terrible itching all over my body.
+When I switched to keto I started eating things I didn't usually eat, so it was bound to be something I had eaten causing the terrible itching all over my body - or so I thought.

 Turns out my body probably has trouble eliminating histamine and some foods contain higher histamine levels than others.
 I simply had to modify my personal food list and was prescribed antihistamines to help eliminate the crazy itching.